Hello-cell-dev/bubbablox-src/README.md

 - rename the ```appsettings.example.json``` file in ```Roblox/Roblox.Website``` to just ```appsettings.json```, then open it.
 - in the appsettings file, change the default POSTGRES line that looks like this:
 - ```"Postgres": "Host=127.0.0.1; Database=bubbabloxnew; Password=test; Username=postgres; Maximum Pool Size=20",```
+- in the ```appsettings.json``` make sure the GSIPAddress is either your internet ip (PLS NEVER HOST THIS ON UR PC), or ur vps ip
+- change the sessions key: ```"Jwt": { "Sessions": "YourVerySecureSessionsKeyMakeThisReallyLong" },``` to ANYTHING make it REALLY long bc ppl can crack passwords but it would probably take years just pls change it to make it long

 to: